 5. Can I be sued?

-This lawsuit is a separate and additional action from the criminal charges that you may face.
-In a civil lawsuit, the “victim” has the burden of proving that you committed a battery and the crime led to verifiable damages.
+This lawsuit is an entirely separate action from the criminal charges that you may face.
+In a civil lawsuit, the alleged victim has the burden of proving that you committed a battery and that the crime led to damages.

 Note that California now prohibits “stealthing” – a form of sexual battery where you remove a condom during sexual intercourse without your partner’s verbal consent.
-A stealthing victim can file a civil suit against you if they suffer harm and injuries because of the act.34
+An alleged stealthing victim can file a civil suit against you if they suffer harm and injuries because of the act.15

 With injury that requires medical treatment Misdemeanor: Up to 1 year in jail and/or $2,000 or Felony: 16 months, 2 years, or 3 years in jail and/or up to $10,000 | |